7 Reasons You Should Use A VPN When Traveling

 Anyone can use your IP address to track your online activities.
 Using a VPN, hiding your true location and IP address makes it harder for someone to track you online.

 If you’re concerned about your privacy, you may want to hide your location and IP address.
-If someone knows your IP address, they can easily find out where you are.
+If someone knows your IP address, they can easily find your location.

 Virtual Private Networks obscure your location by encrypting all internet data that leaves your device and sending it to a server operated by the VPN company.
 From their end, they can forward this information along to its final destination without revealing where it came from.

-This is excellent for both business and personal use because you’ll be able to log in to accounts that you usually wouldn’t be able to access unless you were physically present in the country.
+This is excellent for both business and personal use because you’ll be able to log in to accounts you usually wouldn’t access unless you were physically present in the country.
 This is one of the best reasons for using a VPN I can think of.

 5. Access Blocked Websites